Custom Domain Names for Apps

 host command, assuming your DNS changes have propagated:

 $ host www.example.com www.example.com is an alias for www.example.com.herokudns.com. ...

-DNS changes can take several minutes to several days to take effect.
+DNS changes can take between several minutes and several days to take effect.
 Lowering your DNS TTL ahead of time can minimize, but not eliminate, this propagation time.

-Your app’s Heroku Domain will always remain active, even if you’ve set up a custom domain.
+Your app’s Heroku domain always remains active, even if you set up a custom domain.
 If you want users to use the custom domain exclusively, your app should send HTTP status 301 Moved Permanently to tell web browsers to use the custom domain.
 The

 Host HTTP request header field will show which domain the user is trying to access; send a redirect if that field is